rileyle/PHYS328W/syllabus.md

 ## Assessment

-There is a growing body of evidence that grades do not facilitate
+There is a growing body of evidence that grades do not facilitate learning
---- and can actually shut down --- learning (see [Blum, Susan D., and Alfie Kohn.
+--- and can actually shut it down (see [Blum, Susan D., and Alfie Kohn.
 Ungrading, WVU Press, 2020](https://ursinuscollege.on.worldcat.org/search?sortKey=LIBRARY&databaseList=&queryString=au%3Ablum+ti%3AUngrading){:target="_blank"}).

 While I will submit a final grade for this course to the Registrar